a walking tour by Carol Mendel

 Your next stop is the Broadway Pier

 .
 From the pier you can see across the bay to the North Island Naval Air Station.
 Farther across the bay is the residential peninsula of Point Loma.
 To the east you have a fine view of the skyline of downtown San Diego.
-And to the north lies the Cruise Ship Terminal.

 .
 Some cruises originate here, while others are making San Diego a port of call on their itinerary.
 Many cruises heading from Los Angeles to Mexico make San Diego their first-night stop.